 C. Resume – The resume provides a brief, factual overview of the nominee’s career, including positions held, degrees attained, honors received, etc. The resume may also describe personal achievements or activities that are not noted elsewhere.
 Two pages maximum.

 D. Nominee’s Statement -The nominee’s statement must be written by the nominee, as a first-person narrative.
 The statement includes specific examples to illustrate all five of the award criteria.
 The questions below do not need to be copied verbatim in the text.
 However, nominees are strongly encouraged to include headings or keywords related to the criteria to aid the panelists in their reading.
-21,000 characters (about 3400 words) maximum, double-spaced, 12-point or larger type.
+Six pages maximum, single-spaced, 12-point or larger type.

 - How has your involvement in the National Education Association or NEA affiliate(s) contributed to your success as an educator?
 How would you persuade a new colleague to join or become more active in the association?
 In what other ways do you serve as an advocate for the profession and for public education?
 Please include examples.

 - Please describe how you build relationships and engage with family members to support student learning and success.
 How have you engaged the community to enrich students learning?
-How have you been intentional, engaging family and community resources to enhance student learning and student success.
+How have you been intentional, engaging families and community members to enhance student learning and student success?
 How do you build relationships with parents and community members?
 Please include examples.

 - What experiences or activities have been most beneficial to your professional knowledge, skills, and practice?
 How have you contributed to the professional development of your colleagues?
 How has your professional growth made a difference for your school or university, your students, and your community?
 Please include examples.

 - How do you address issues of equity and diversity in your interactions with students?
 What is the result of such efforts?
-How does your approach to diversity affect your work?
+How does your approach to diversity, equity, inclusion, and justice affect your work?
+Please include examples.